Tables on monitoring data on aviation safety in Finland | Traficom

 The situation review is based on the development of the absolute and proportioned number of cases.

-GREENQ1-Q4/2024: 1 CFIT/near CFIT situation in general and recreational aviation.
+GREEN2025: 0 CFIT/near CFIT situations in general and recreational aviation.
 Number below the longer-term average.

 Situation assessment is considered green.
 Development direction is considered neutral.